TRAINING & SOCIAL ENTERPRISE

 While the mothers are learning, their children are cared for in the Early Childhood Center gaining cognitive development through basic literacy and numeracy and appropriate social behavior - particularly safe and unsafe touch.

 The bakery and food processing lab is a wonderful training area for our participants who wish to work in the food industry.
 The bakery allows them to develop skills such as keeping the area clean, understanding how to bake and cook different sweet and savory foods, measuring quantities, and pricing products to sell.

 These are all skills that are used in everyday life, and our cooking lab allows them to have hands-on practice.
 The bakery and food processing lab also allows a girl to learn business processes, marketing, and salesmanship.
 Learning to “get out there” is an important and empowering life lesson.

 For those looking for accommodations away from the typical tourism areas, our Guest Houses are a perfect fit.
 Working at our guest houses allows our training participants to be trained in common day-to-day skills in the area of hospitality.
 Skills are gained in improving their English, interacting with and addressing visitors appropriately, making a bed properly, and cleaning and maintaining a home.

 The guest houses provide a great “real life” experience in hospitality and housekeeping.
 This experience has allowed many of our girls to find employment in Fiji’s tourism industry.

 Homes of Hope practices and teaches sustainable, organic farming techniques.
-Survivors can learn animal husbandry and gardening using the resources found right on campus.
+Participants can learn animal husbandry and gardening using the resources found right on campus.
 For example, our sheep and chicken feed comes from grasses grown on the land.
 The sheep manure is used to fertilize the gardens.
 The same cycle of integrated farming is used for the tilapia ponds and chickens.
 Each of these skills teach a process and system that can be used for all agricultural pursuits.